ozthe2/ozthe2.github.io/_posts/2019-07-01-AOVPN-PowerShell-Script-to-Reconnect.md

 The script is intended to be run as a Scheduled Task.
 I have the task triggers set to event ID's such as waking from sleep \ hibernation, if the network connection drops then re-establishes etc etc.

-The script first checks to see if any device is on the corporate LAN, as if it is, I don't want the script to try and connect to AOVPN.
+The script first checks to see if the disconnected device is on the corporate LAN, as if it is, I don't want the script to try and connect to AOVPN.

 If the device is not on the corporate LAN and AOVPN is not connected, then try to connect a predetermined number of times before giving up.